Are European Stocks Vulnerable to an Nvidia-Led AI Rout?

 The Case for Rate Cuts Has Gotten Even Stronger

 In the second quarter of the year, GDP growth rose by 0.6% in the UK and by 0.3% in the Eurozone, not blow-out growth, but solid.
-Particularly when you take into account where we’re come from.
-The UK entered a technical recession in 2023, with two consecutive quarters of negative growth, and the Eurozone only narrowly avoiding this fate.
-Now, economists’ forecasts are pointing to growth of around 1% for both regions for the full year 2024, most definitely a step in the right direction.
+Particularly when you take into account where we've come from.
+The UK entered a technical recession in 2023, with two consecutive quarters of negative growth, and the Eurozone only narrowly avoided this fate.
+Now, economists' forecasts are pointing to growth of around 1% for both regions for the full year 2024.
+This is most definitely a step in the right direction.

 The second macro component we got more clarity on in August was inflation.
 After a slight spike in July, inflation rates across Europe fell again in August.
-In both the UK and the Eurozone inflation readings pointed to a 2.2% increase year over year, putting it within touching distance of the 2% targeted level.
-We’ve come a long way from the near double digit rates of 2022, helped in no small part by tightening economic policies enacted by the Bank of England and European Central Bank.
+In both the UK and the Eurozone inflation readings pointed to a 2.2% increase year-on-year, putting it within touching distance of the 2% target.
+We've come a long way from the near-double-digit rates of 2022, helped in no small part by the tighter monetary policy enacted by the Bank of England and European Central Bank.

 Which European Stocks Are at Risk of a Tech Rout?